abhaynayar/genesis/README.md

 - [ ] Terminate compiler and batch script on error.
 - [ ] Check if Hack file is 64-bit before emulating.
 - [ ] Print string and newline in the same function.
+- [ ] Check if pixel is already set, if yes then don't update.
 - [ ] Implement special keyboard input. (backspace, control, etc.)
 - [ ] Output multiple files from assembler; concat them in the build script.
-- [ ] While updating screen, check if it is already set and then don't update.